marcoslobo/ledevision-smart-contract/README.md

-# Le Divisor SM :tw-1f52a:
+# Le Divisor SM :knife:

 This Smart Contract Project is a use case for division of received values.

--   What this contract **DO** :tw-2705:
+-   What this contract **DO** :heavy_check_mark:

     -   Shares received values(from main token of the blockchain ex.: ETH, BNB..)
     -   Add n(uint256 max value) number of wallets
     -   Block an wallet to withdraw value (owner of contract)
     -   Inform to wallet owner how much an wallet has to withdraw
     -   Let wallet owner to withdraw values that he is able

--   What this contract **NOT DO** :tw-26d4:
+-   What this contract **NOT DO** :x:

     -   Auto transfer to registred wallets (no loop, no fee)

 -   Example of use